Factors That Affect Milk Supply

 Disclosure: This post should not be taken as medical advice or as an alternative to seeking help from a qualified professional.

-1. Health or anatomical problems of the baby.
+- Health or anatomical problems of the baby.

-Lip and tongue-ties, or a premature infant that is not yet strong enough, may experience difficulty breastfeeding, leading to a decrease in milk supply.
+Lip and tongue-ties, or a premature infant that is not yet strong enough, may experience difficulty breastfeeding, leading to a decrease in milk supply. - Changes in length or frequency of nursing.

 Whether it is because you are back to work or another caregiver is feeding the baby, if your baby is taking a bottle, they are not feeding on the breast.
-And when your baby is being fed through a method that is not directly at the breast, it is easy to forget that you also need to empty your breasts since your baby isn’t emptying them for you.
+When your baby is being fed through a method that is not directly at the breast, it is easy to forget that you also need to empty your breasts since your baby isn’t emptying them for you.
 As a result, bottle feeding may contribute to a decreased milk supply if the mother is breastfeeding or pumping less frequently.

-To learn more about bottle feeding especially for a breastfed baby, check out this post: Introducing Breastfed Baby’s First Bottle And How To Bottle Feed With Paced Bottle Feeding
+To learn more about bottle feeding especially for a breastfed baby, check out this post: Introducing Breastfed Baby’s First Bottle And How To Bottle Feed With Paced Bottle Feeding - Sleepy baby.

 Newborn babies tend to be very sleepy and sometimes might not wake on their own to breastfeed.
-It is recommended to feed your baby at least every 2-3 hours to ensure your baby is getting enough milk and for you to develop a consistent milk supply.
+It is recommended to feed your baby at least every 2-3 hours to ensure your baby is getting enough milk and for you to develop a consistent milk supply. - Hormone changes or imbalances.

 Your body also relies on hormonal signals to produce milk.
 Your milk supply can be affected if you have a history of polycystic ovarian syndrome (PCOS), hyperthyroidism, hypothyroidism, diabetes, or other hormonal concerns.